thesofproject/sof-docs/developer_guides/firmware/schedulers.rst

 Scheduler Registration
 **********************

-Schedule API is an abstract layer, which allows for scheduler registration, task creation and scheduling.
-New schedulers can be added by extending list of already defined schedule types.
-Currently supported types are: ``SOF_SCHEDULE_EDF``, ``SOF_SCHEDULE_LL_TIMER`` and ``SOF_SCHEDULE_LL_DMA``.
-Every newly added scheduler should implement at least mandatory subset of ``scheduler_ops``.
+The Schedule API is an abstract layer that allows for scheduler registration, task creation, and scheduling.
+New schedulers can be added by extending a list of pre-defined schedule types.
+Currently supported types
+are: ``SOF_SCHEDULE_EDF``, ``SOF_SCHEDULE_LL_TIMER`` and ``SOF_SCHEDULE_LL_DMA``.
+Every newly-added scheduler should implement at least a mandatory subset of ``scheduler_ops``.

 .. uml:: images/scheduler-ops.pu
    :caption: Scheduler operations

-Function ``scheduler_init`` needs to be called in order to register scheduler with given ``type``, ``scheduler_ops`` and custom scheduler's data.
-Scheduling is as simple as initializing task with ``schedule_task_init`` and passing such object later on to scheduler operations.
+The ``scheduler_init`` function must called in order to register the scheduler with a given ``type``, ``scheduler_ops``, and the custom scheduler's data.
+Scheduling is as simple as initializing a task with ``schedule_task_init`` and passing such an object later on to scheduler operations.

 Low Latency Scheduler
 *********************

-Low latency scheduler executes all registered tasks one after another based on their initial priority and period of execution.
-This kind of task chain is called in critical section, so there is no possibility of any system interrupt preemption.
-This means, that every client of the scheduler should be aware of the task's expected DSP utilization and not try to register long running processings, which may lead to system instability.
+The low latency scheduler executes all registered tasks concurrently based on their initial priorities and periods of execution.
+This task chain is a *critical section* which removes any possibility of a system interrupt preemption.
+Thus, every client of the scheduler should be aware of the task's expected DSP utilization and try not to register long-running processings which can lead to system instability.

-Low latency scheduler requires low latency schedule domain in order to be initialized.
-Every domain means different type of interrupt source running the scheduler.
-Currently there are three domains supported: timer, DMA multiple channels based and DMA single channel based.
-Timer domain is just simple timer based interrupt asserting after specified number of cycles.
-The difference between DMA multiple and single channel based domains is that for multiple channels the scheduler will run after every channel interrupt and for single based only on interrupt coming from one of the channels.
-Appropriate DMA channel is selected based on the order of task registration and also based on the task's period.
+The low latency scheduler requires a low latency schedule domain in order to be initialized.
+Each domain includes a different type of interrupt source that runs the scheduler.
+Three domains are supported: timer, DMA multiple channels, and DMA single channel.
+The timer domain is a simple timer-based interrupt that occurs after a specified number of cycles.
+Schedulers for the DMA multiple channels domain run after every channel interrupt.
+DMA single channels run only on interrupts coming from one of the channels.
+The appropriate DMA channel is selected based on the order of task registration and also the task's period.

-It's worth noting that domains are shared among all DSP cores, but low latency schedulers are instantiated per core.
+Note that even though the domains are shared among all DSP cores, the low latency schedulers are instantiated per core.

 .. uml:: images/ll-scheduler-deps.pu
    :caption: Low latency scheduler dependencies